IMAGE VIA @LULULEMONNYC | INSTAGRAM

 @electricflightcrew | Instagram

 EFC is huge in LA—where it started—but it landed in NYC in 2014 and has been spearheading weekly Wednesday runs followed by “No Shower Happy Hours” at downtown bars.
-Throw on your mandatory glow stick bracelets and neon-green team shirt, then head off on the three- or five-mile run option (depending on enthusiasm and fitness level) and meet back up at the bar to celebrate, chat, and chug.
+Throw on your mandatory glow stick bracelets and neon-green team shirt, then head off on the three- or five-mile run option.
+Meet back up at the bar to celebrate, chat, and chug.
 If hump day is a busy day for you, then get in on Sunday Funday for a group workout with partners like Barry’s Bootcamp and YogaWorks to add in some cross-training.

 The Reservoir Dogs NYC | Facebook

-If you like running, high-fives, and free workouts, this very casual running group might be the next best thing for your 5k (or 10k, or half marathon… you get the picture) PR.
-Hosting speed workouts along the East River on Monday nights, tempo runs leaving from Union Square’s JackRabbit location on Thursday evenings, and a morning bRUNch run on Saturdays leaving from Brooklyn Roasting Company, all meetups are inclusive and designed for all paces and running levels.
+If you like running, high-fives, and free workouts, this very casual running group might be the next best thing for your 5k PR.
+Hosting speed workouts along the East River on Monday nights, tempo runs leaving from Union Square’s JackRabbit location on Thursday evenings, and a bRUNch on Saturday mornings leaving from Brooklyn Roasting Company.
 The group meets rain or shine, and is always the cheap price of $free.99!

 Front Runners New York | Facebook

-Throw on some rainbow and lace up your sneakers to join LGBT runners and their allies on Tuesday night at Prospect Park… or Wednesday night… or Saturday morning.
+Lace up your sneakers to join LGBTQ+ runners and their allies on Tuesday night at Prospect Park… or Wednesday night… or Saturday morning.
 Known as one of the most welcoming run groups in NYC, FRNY welcomes runners of all speeds, ages, abilities, and orientations.
 The train track sprinters, middle-distance runners, ultra-marathoners, and those who have their eyes on the Pride Run that takes place every June.
-But everyone has the same goal: have fun.
 For your first run with Front Runners, join their Saturday fun run—their best-attended—plus, most gather for a social post-run bagel in the basement recreation room of Rutgers Church.
-Oh, and you can even join their runs right from work because they’ve got a bag drop.

 Battery Park City Parks | Instagram